I’ve had an obsession with tomatoes for a while now. Heirlooms, Romas, Salsa, Pasta Sauce, Ketchup… I love them all.

 I found a recipe for Gazpacho recently in Real Simple magazine, and it just sounded so delicious.
 So simple.
 So fresh.
 I tore the article out last month, and I’m finally trying it.

-And, then pop them all in the food processor.
+One great part of the recipe, is that you just roughly chop your veggies… and, then pop them all in the food processor.
 EASY!
 I made a 1/2 batch to get me started but I so wish I had made the full recipe!

-2 pounds ripe tomatoes, coarsely chopped
+- 2 lbs. ripe tomatoes, coarsely chopped

-1 red bell pepper, coarsely chopped
+- 1 red bell pepper, coarsely chopped and seeded

-1/2 small red onion, coarsely chopped
+- 1 small red onion, coarsely chopped

-1 clove garlic
+- 1 clove garlic

-1 English cucumber, half coarsely chopped and half finely chopped
+- 1 English cucumber (half coarsely chopped and half finely chopped)

-2 tsp. olive oil
+- 2 tsp. olive oil

-2 tsp. red wine vinegar
+- 2 tsp. red wine vinegar

-Kosher salt and black pepper to taste
+- kosher salt and black pepper, to taste

-2 Tbsp. chopped fresh flat-leaf parsley
+- 2 Tbsp. fresh flat-leaf parsley, chopped

 - Top the gazpacho with the parsley and finely chopped cucumber.